pmunts/muntsos/README.md

   this a [Pyrrhic
-  victory](https://en.wikipedia.org/wiki/Pyrrhic_victory) for all but Ada developers using [Alire](https://alire.ada.dev) on Windows (*i.e.* my original use case: People bringing Windows computers to my Ada- on-**MuntsOS** tutorial class at the 2023 Ada-Europe Conference in Lisbon).
+  victory](https://en.wikipedia.org/wiki/Pyrrhic_victory) for all but Ada developers using [Alire](https://alire.ada.dev) on Windows (*i.e.* my original use case: People bringing Windows computers to my Ada-on-**MuntsOS** tutorial class at the 2023 Ada-Europe Conference in Lisbon).
 Read the gory details in [Application Note
   \#24](https://repo.munts.com/muntsos/doc/AppNote24-Setup-Win64.pdf).